How to easily apply multimodal measurement during research with children

 How to make data synchronization easier

 Making sure participants feel at ease is one thing, but equally important is data synchronization.
-The whole point of carrying out multimodal measurements, e.g. combining behavioral, video, facial expression, and physiological data, is that you want to look at the relationship between different types of data.
+The whole point of carrying out multimodal measurements, e.g. combining behavioral, video, facial expression, eye tracking, and physiological data, is that you want to look at the relationship between different types of data.

 References